 Have you noticed the difference during your walks or runs under Eucalyptus plantations compared to the lush, indigenous forest areas?
 The ambiance, the sounds of birds, butterflies, and other wildlife—it’s all part of the ongoing restoration of Karura Forest.

-Since 2009, we’ve increased indigenous tree cover from 25% to 60%, thanks to the support of nature lovers like you.
 Indigenous trees are vital for healthy ecosystems, supporting wildlife and helping to fight climate change.
 Let’s look at how this restoration effort is changing Karura:

 Biodiversity Thrives